vmandela/dra7xx-bootswitch/README.txt

 3. Connect a USB cable from the boot USB port(P2) to your PC.

-4. Reboot the EVM.
+4. Power on/Reboot the EVM.
 In peripheral boot mode, the EVM waits for a command from the PC to determine how to obtain `MLO`. `bootswitch` binary provides this command to the EVM.